On the tensor structure of modules for compact orbifold vertex operator algebras: Introduction

 For the case of $G$ abelian, \cite{Miy}, \cite{CarM}, and \cite{CKLR} established rigidity for modules in $\cC_V$, thus effectively showing that $\Phi$ is an equivalence without the \textit{a priori} assumption of rigidity.
 Here, we prove that $\Phi$ is an equivalence of symmetric tensor categories for general (non-abelian) compact $G$ under essentially maximally general conditions: we only require $V^G$ to actually \textit{have} a braided tensor category of modules that includes the $V_\chi$.
 Actually, we prove a slightly more general result: the simple vertex operator algebra $V$ can be replaced by a simple abelian intertwining algebra.
 Abelian intertwining algebras, introduced in \cite{DL}, are a kind of generalized vertex operator algebra graded by an abelian group $A$, where the usual associativity and commutativity properties of the vertex operator are modified by an abelian $3$-cocycle on $A$ with values in $\CC^\times$.
 We verify that the Schur-Weyl duality result of \cite{DLM} still holds in the abelian intertwining algebra setting, and then show that if $V^G$ has a tensor category of modules including the $V_\chi$, then $\cC_V$ is braided equivalent to a modification of $\rep G$ involving the $3$-cocycle on $A$.

 As the proof of our main result does not use rigidity for any category of $V^G$-modules, $\cC_V$ inherits rigidity from $\rep G$ as a corollary.
+Specifically, the tensor functor $\Phi$ sends duals of $G$-modules to duals of $V^G$-modules.
+Moreover, since tensor functors are compatible with all tensor category structures, in particular with unit and associativity isomorphisms, the rigidity axioms for duals of $V^G$-modules hold because they do for duals of $G$-modules.
 We expect this corollary to have applications in the study of larger categories of $V^G$-modules as well as twisted $V$-modules.
 In this paper, we provide one application: when $V$ is a simple CFT-type vertex operator algebra and $G$ is finite, we show that if $V^G$ is strongly rational, then so is $V$.
 This result has previously appeared in \cite{ADJR}, based on \cite[Theorem 3.5]{HKL}, but under the strong additional assumption that all irreducible $V^G$-modules other than $V^G$ itself have strictly positive conformal weight gradings.

 It turns out that the assumption of our main theorem, that $V^G$ admits a suitable braided tensor category of modules, is rather deep.
 The construction of braided tensor category structure on modules for a vertex operator algebra is based on the (logarithmic) vertex tensor category theory of Huang-Lepowsky-(Zhang) (\cite{HL-VTC}-\cite{HL-tensor3}, \cite{H-tensor4}, \cite{HLZ1}-\cite{HLZ8}; see also the review article \cite{HL-rev}).
 The construction of associativity isomorphisms is particularly difficult, related to convergence and expansion properties of conformal-field-theoretic $4$-point functions.
 Nevertheless, many vertex algebraic tensor categories have been constructed, including for example the full categories of (grading-restricted, generalized/logarithmic) modules for $C_2$-cofinite vertex operator algebras (\cite{H-cofin}).
 So the results of this paper apply when $V^G$ is $C_2$-cofinite; this is known when $V$ is $C_2$-cofinite and $G$ is finite solvable (\cite{Miy2}), and one conjecures that the same should hold for any finite group $G$.